 The Shubert Foundation Funds Portland Stage!

 The Shubert Foundation has granted Portland Stage $50,000 to support our continuing work in the Performing Arts!
 This is the 11th consecutive year of funding from The Shubert Foundation, and the unrestricted grant will ensure that Portland Stage’s mission of creating great art, educating through theater, and enriching our community continues to be successful!

 The Shubert Foundation is the nation’s largest funder dedicated to unrestricted funding of not-for-profit theaters, dance companies, professional theater training programs and related service agencies.
 It is dedicated to sustaining and advancing the live performing arts in the United States, with a particular emphasis on theater and a secondary focus on dance.

 Portland Stage to Receive $15,000 Grant from the National Endowment for the Arts

-National Endowment for the Arts Chairman Jane Chu has approved more than $25 million in grants as part of the NEA’s first major funding announcement for fiscal year 2018.
-Included in this announcement is an Art Works grant of $15,000 to Portland Stage for our Mainstage production of Babette’s Feast.
+National Endowment for the Arts Acting Chairman Mary Anne Carter has approved more than $27 million in grants as part of the Arts Endowment’s first major funding announcement for fiscal year 2019.
+Included in this announcement is an Art Works grant of $15,000 to Portland Stage to support our upcoming production of The Half-Light by Monica Wood.